 Bright Mountain Media Engages MZ Group to Lead Strategic Investor Relations and Shareholder Communication Program

-/EIN News/ -- BOCA RATON, FL, May 03, 2023 (GLOBE NEWSWIRE) -- Bright Mountain Media (OTCQB: BMTM) (“Bright Mountain” or the “Company”), a global holding company with current investments in digital publishing, advertising technology, consumer insights, and creative and media services, has engaged international investor relations specialists MZ Group (“MZ”) to lead their comprehensive strategic investor relations and financial communications program across all key markets.
+BOCA RATON, FL, May 03, 2023 (GLOBE NEWSWIRE) -- Bright Mountain Media BMTM ("Bright Mountain" or the "Company"), a global holding company with current investments in digital publishing, advertising technology, consumer insights, and creative and media services, has engaged international investor relations specialists MZ Group ("MZ") to lead their comprehensive strategic investor relations and financial communications program across all key markets.

 Bright Mountain provides end-to-end marketing, media and advertising services via its digital platform, leveraging technology and data to power customers' creative, media, and business strategies.